 Information for Practitioners and Schools

 The Urban Scholars Programme is carefully tailored and based on current theory, research and our experience in working with students from inner city areas.
-This multi-faceted approach to tackling submerged gifts and talents includes sessions on maths, English, science, critical thinking and drama.
-Sessions have an interactive problem solving approach, and guest speakers and role models from many walks of life and organisations are also a regular feature of the programme.
+This multi-faceted approach to tackling submerged gifts and talents includes sessions on Mathematics, English, Science, Critical Thinking and Drama.
+Sessions have an interactive problem solving approach, and guest speakers and role models from many walks of life and organisations are a regular feature of the programme.
 They are essential in raising the aspiration of the scholars through testimony of real life struggles and hurdles that have to be tackled in order to achieve success and fulfil dreams.

 The Urban Scholars Programme, also aims to develop student's social skills and self-esteem, and to develop their willingness to set and achieve personal goals.
 Our scholars respond positively to the programme, not only by demonstrating higher academic success and orientation towards university education, but also by acquiring a greater level of self-confidence, resilience and a capacity for rational thinking.
 Case studies of past scholars indicate that the programme has had a great impact on their lives and aspirations.
 Quotes from the scholars themselves also illustrate the impact the programme has had on them.